OpenSourceEconomics/lcm/docs/source/design_notes/solver_interface.rst

 - We do not want to standardize what a solver needs to return but only standardize the formats in which things need to be stored in case a solver wants to return them.
-- The solve function needs to be implemented on the "one state" or "one state + choices" level such that we can use dispatchers in order to evaluate them on different collections of inputs during backwards induction and the forward passes.
-E.g. full state space during backwards induction (using state_space_map) and array with observed states from an empirical dataset in likelihood (using simple vmap).
-- Instead of one monolithing solver function we might want to standardize a few building blocks such that we can generate versions that return intermediate outputs or not.
-This depends on the question what a solver actually is.

 Terminology
 -----------